A Practical Guide for Running Kubernetes in Production

 Managed Kubernetes Services

 Managed services handle Kubernetes version upgrades with varying automation levels.
 GKE offers fully automated upgrades.
-EKS and AKS provide more manual control.
+EKS and AKS provide more manual control, which some organizations prefer.

 Self-Managed Considerations